 The small area of the vdWEdge nanoelectrode corresponds to a drastically low double layer capacitance, which is even lower than our system capacitance of 50 pF (see Figure S4 for details).
+Hence, using our current setup we cannot estimate the actual capacitance of the vdWEdge.
 The low capacitance can however be exploited to investigate ET at high scan rates.
 Figure 3(d) shows the obtained response for FcMeOH at a vdWEdge at high scan rates (50-1000 V/s).
 Although the capacitive current increases with scan rate, we are clearly able to observe the redox waves of FcMeOH.
 In contrast to the low scan rate CVs showing a quasi steady state response (Figure 3c), here we observed conventional peak-shaped voltammograms related to oxidation and reduction.
 Such a behavior is expected for a nanoelectrode.
-We presume the diffusion profile at the vdWEdge to be hemicylindrical.
-For higher scan rates, the diffusion layer however becomes thinner and planar diffusion starts dominating mass transport.^{26, 37} As a result, characteristic redox peaks appear at high scan rates.

-We do not expect to see any tunneling through the hBN layers, since we have an insulating hBN crystallite of several layers assembled tightly on and below the graphene sheet.38 This is further justified by considering that multilayer hBN with a very high resistance constitutes a large energy barrier for electron tunneling39 and hence blocks ET completely to redox active species in solution.
+Assuming that the edge is exclusively in contact with the solution, the diffusion profile is expected to be hemi-cylindrical near the vdWEdge.
+This can be considered a variant of the quarter-cylinder diffusion profile reported for long graphene edge electrodes directly lying on a SiO2 substrate.
+For higher scan rates, the diffusion layer however becomes thinner and planar diffusion starts dominating mass transport.
+As a result, characteristic redox peaks appear at high scan rates.
+We do not expect to see any tunneling through the hBN layers, since we have an insulating hBN crystallite of several layers assembled tightly on and below the graphene sheet.
+This is further justified by considering that multilayer hBN with a very high resistance constitutes a large energy barrier for electron tunneling and hence blocks ET completely to redox active species in solution.
 What we cannot however completely exclude is the possibility that not just the atomic edge, but a certain width (< 5 nm) of the graphene sheet in the edge region encounters the solution.
-We cannot distinguish this only from the CVs.
-This ambiguity in the exact geometry of nanoscale electrodes is a fundamental drawback in general.40 detection of redox-active species such as neurotransmitters, nucleobases and antioxidants.^{36, 42-45} Due to the high time resolution achievable, it has found application for the detection of release of DA and other molecules in vivo in different biological species.46-48 Furthermore, by an appropriate design of the voltage waveform, multiplex detection, ET mechanisms as well as improved detection of antioxidants have been demonstrated.49-50 Performing FSCV in a two-electrode setup provides a further advantage of a simplified cell setup and compact instrumentation.
+This could be thought of as a nanoscale flat-band electrode.
+However, we cannot confirm this only from the CVs.
+Nevertheless, the diffusion profile is expected to be convergent also in this case.47-48

-We have exploited the ability to work at high scan rates to explore the use of fast-scan cyclic voltammetry (FSCV)41-42 at our vdWEdge electrodes.
-FSCV has been widely used for the
+We have exploited the ability to work at high scan rates to explore the use of fast-scan cyclic voltammetry (FSCV)49-50 at our vdWEdge electrodes.
+FSCV has been widely used for the detection of redox-active species such as neurotransmitters, nucleobases and antioxidants.43, 50-